 Just as the dot-coms were integral to the 1990s, inventions were what made this epoch unique.
 Without all those soaring, ingenious minds, many of the basic goods and services we use today wouldn't exist.
+Whether adventurous souls dared to tinker with existing inventions or to dream of something brand-new, one thing's for sure -- the revolution changed the lives of many people (yours included).
 The Industrial Revolution - Innovations.
 Agricultural Revolution The Agricultural Revolution is the name given to the drastic changes in the farming process that occurred in the 1600's onwards.
 The spread-out, shared farms, common under the "open-field system" of cultivation, turned into more compact, but larger, farms.

 The many problems associated with open fields; the overgrazing of animals, difficulty in reaching consensus for change, and single herds that had led to a spread of animal diseases and uncontrollable breeding breeding; had all become generally solved (Gernhard).
 The Railroad Journey and the Industrial Revolution: Crash Course World History 214.
 Coal, Steam, and The Industrial Revolution: Crash Course World History #32.

+BBC Bitesize - KS3 History - The triangular slave trade - Revision 1.
+Child labour.
+Industrialisation led to a dramatic increase in child labour.
+Professor Emma Griffin explores the dangerous, exhausting work undertaken by children in factories and mines, and the literary responses of writers including Charles Dickens and Elizabeth Barrett Browning.
+Child labour was not an invention of the Industrial Revolution.
+The Industrial Revolution.
+In this article Matthew White explores the industrial revolution which changed the landscape and infrastructure of Britain forever.
 The 18th century saw the emergence of the ‘Industrial Revolution’, the great age of steam, canals and factories that changed the face of the British economy forever.
 Early industry Early 18th century British industries were generally small scale and relatively unsophisticated.
 Most textile production, for example, was centred on small workshops or in the homes of spinners, weavers and dyers: a literal ‘cottage industry’ that involved thousands of individual manufacturers.

 Inventing the Future.
 BBC Bitesize - GCSE History - The Industrial Revolution Class Clips, Page 1.
 Victorian Children in trouble with the law.
-Crime, and how to deal with it, was one of the great issues of Victorian Britain.

-In reality, how did this company gain and consolidate its power and profit?
-With Emperor Jehangir’s permission, they began to build small bases, or factories, on India's eastern and western coasts.
+GCSE Bitesize: Living conditions in cities.
+BBC Bitesize - KS3 History - Everyday life in the Industrial Era - Revision 1.
+The East India Company: How a trading corporation became an imperial ruler.
 Au.pinterest.
 The Great Exhibition.
 Dickens's London: in pictures.
 MyNoise Online Noise Generators.
 Britain's child slaves: New book says their misery helped forge Britain.
 By Annabel Venning for MailOnline Updated: 14:03 GMT, 17 September 2010 The tunnel was narrow, and a mere 16in high in places.
 The workers could barely kneel in it, let alone stand.
 Thick,choking coal dust filled their lungs as they crawled through the darkness, their knees scraping on the rough surface and their muscles contracting with pain.

 A single 'hurrier' pulled the heavy cart of coal, weighing as much as 500lb, attached by a chain to a belt worn around the waist, while one or more 'thrusters' pushed from behind.
 Many would die from lung cancer and other diseases before they reached 25.
 Robert North, who worked in a coal mine in Yorkshire, told an inspector: 'I went into the pit at seven years of age.
 Impoverished: Children who worked were subject to appalling conditions.
 Another young hurrier, Patience Kershaw, had a bald patch on her head from years of pushing carts - often with her scalp pressed against them - for 11 miles a day underground.